rogerpence/toast-notifications-for-windows/README.md

 These two examples provide a quick glance at how to display a toast.

-This code shows a toast in the lower left-hand corner of the parent form:
+This is the minimal code needed to show a toast in the lower left-hand corner of the parent form:

 ```c#
 Toast toast  = new Toast(this);